33-Year-Old Defensive Back – Buffalo Bills

 James Ihedigbo Contract Information:

-Signed a two-year contract with the Lions in March of 2014.
+Signed a contract with the Bills in November of 2016.

 To instantly reveal our fantasy analysis of every player – including James Ihedigbo – simply subscribe now.